palewire/californiacivicdata.org/_posts/2017-10-26-processed-files.markdown

 Early versions of these files have already been put to work by reporters at the Los Angeles Times.

-[Maloy Moore](http://www.latimes.com/la-bio-maloy-moore-staff.html) and [Ryan Menezes](http://www.latimes.com/la-bio-ryan-menezes-staff.html) used the files released today and the early release of our software (available to everyone on [GitHub](http://django-calaccess.californiacivicdata.org/en/latest/)) to generate a series of pieces on the millions of dollars flooding the race to be California's next governor.
+[Maloy Moore](http://www.latimes.com/la-bio-maloy-moore-staff.html) and [Ryan Menezes](http://www.latimes.com/la-bio-ryan-menezes-staff.html) have used the experimental release of our software (available to everyone on [GitHub](http://django-calaccess.californiacivicdata.org/en/latest/)) to generate a series of pieces on the millions of dollars flooding the race to be California's next governor.

 <img src="/img/governor-2018-graphic.gif" style="padding: 10px">